 - For general inquiries and to teach a class at The Lemon Collective contact firstname.lastname@example.org.

-Kathryn Zaremba is an illustrator and surface designer (that means she makes patterns!).
+Kathryn Zaremba, co-founder is an interdisciplinary artist who specializes in wallpaper!
 Her quirky and whimsical work can be found at katezarembacompany.com.
-Zaremba’s designs have been published in Elle Decor, Dwell Magazine, The UK Times, Washingtonian, and featured on the websites Design Sponge, Apartment Therapy, and Refinery29.
+Zaremba’s designs have been published in Elle Decor, Dwell Magazine, The UK Times, HGTV Magazine, and featured on the websites Design Sponge, Domino, Apartment Therapy, and Refinery29.
 When Kathryn isn’t drawing she is more than likely thinking about drawing.

-Linny Giffin is a fiber artist and interior decorator and stylist.
+Linny Giffin, co-founder is a fiber artist and interior decorator and stylist.
 She dreams of covering the world in pom poms and is fairly convinced she'll get to it.
 Watch her document the styling of her new apartment on her instagram @linnyfriend and view her professional work on linnyfriend.com.